- Written by Steve Evert

 The digital marketing agency's value is in their expertise, the content they create, and the effectiveness of the changes they make, not simply in their ability to make changes.

-Yet, it's not uncommon for marketers to experience that same type of upheaval when it comes to their organization’s On Hold Marketing.
+Yet, it's not uncommon for marketers to experience that same type of upheaval when it comes to their organization’s Caller Experience Marketing.

-I’ve fielded many calls and emails from despondent clients who say, “Our IT team implemented a new VoIP (Voice over Internet Protocol) system / service that has built-in On Hold Marketing capabilities, so we have to stop using your service.”
+I’ve fielded many calls and emails from despondent clients who say, “Our IT team implemented a new VoIP (Voice over Internet Protocol) system / service that has built-in music and messaging capabilities, so we have to stop using your service.”

 To be clear, IT professionals are not the bad guys.
 I mean, some of my best friends are IT people.
 They simply have a different set of priorities than marketers.